Auditions

 _______________________________________

-If you have questions about the sign-up form or the audition form, please email Courtney Rasor at rasorc19@ecu.edu.
+If you have questions about the sign-up forms or the audition form, please email Courtney Rasor at rasorc19@ecu.edu.